komh/ftos2/readme.txt

   - fakebold.cmd   Script to set the flag of using fake bold for DBCS
   - unienc.cmd     Script to set the flag of unicode encoding
   - ftos2src.zip   Source files

+- History

+  - v1.2.2 ( 2007/05/28 )
+    .Left bearing of SBit font don't work correctly.
+Fixed.
+    .Consider the font whose name is not compatible with primary codepage as 'Wrong Name' one.
+Changed to use its first name.
+    .dfhsg-w5.ttf, dfhsm-w3.ttf are not recognized.
+Fixed.

+  - v1.2.1 ( 2007/02/26 )
+    .Choose encoding type of unicode fonts instead of registering another font name preceded by '&' for unicode encoding.

+  - v1.2.0 ( 2005/02/28 )
+    .Initial release merged with sources of Michal Necasek

 And finally, thanks go to:
  - the FreeType team, the makers of FreeType.
 Without them, my work would be